Department of Psychological Science

 Duties performed by GTAs include planning (helping design syllabi, selecting textbooks, other reading materials, etc.), administration (e.g., maintenance of student records, maintenance and sometimes design of computer systems to maintain student data, posting grades, production of course materials and exams), teaching (lab sections or lectures), grading (exams, lab reports, writing assignments), and tutoring and advising (holding office hours, explaining class material, helping students improve test-taking skills, etc.).

 There are three types of 20-hour “placements” that graduate students usually have.
 Your stipend depends on which placement you have.
-The Psychology Department does its best to provide funding for students for at least their first five years of graduate school.
+The Department of Psychological Science does its best to provide funding for students for at least their first five years of graduate school.
 This has been done successfully since the program started in 1965.
 Other than your first year, where you will be assigned either a research or teaching assistant placement (depending on whether your laboratory has funding), you and your advisor choose your placement.

 Research Placements: $26,000 - $30,000 per 12 months; tuition not paid (you must pay from your stipend)